A woman with glasses and short dark hair smiling in a home library or office with a bookshelf in the background.

 • Fun Facts

 I am an avid knitter!
 I have picked my needles up again after a 15-year hiatus.
 Few things relax me more than knitting up a project while listening to an audiobook or podcast (or watching The Real Housewives in the background.
-Favorite Franchise: Potomac).
+Favorite Franchise: Salt Lake City).

 • Fun Facts